My High School Reunion Experiences

 My High School Life

-Although many people are getting reconnected on social networking sites like Facebook and Twitter, much more are still hesitant to attend their 30 or 50-year high school reunion.
+Although many people are getting reconnected on social networking sites like Facebook and Twitter, a lot more are still hesitant to attend their 30 or 50-year high school reunion.
 This article will examine high school reunions through my personal experiences.

 From 1958 until 1962 I attended a small high school in a rural area of Wisconsin.
 Looking back on those years, high school was not the most enjoyable time of my life.
 Even though I was on the varsity football team, an honor student, and active in drama and speech clubs, kids regarded me as a poorly dressed, socially inept nerd.
 Throughout high school, I never had a girlfriend or attended school dances.
 Living on a farm, I had to help with the milking both early in the morning and early in the evening every day.
 There was no time or transportation to go into town and socialize with my classmates.
 My only motivation in high school was to be the number one student in class and get into college.